• Skip to primary navigation

 Earlier books continue to attract attention.

-ABSOLUTE ZERO was just reviewed as an important classic in the February 1st issue.
+ABSOLUTE ZERO was recently reviewed as an important classic in the

 WHOEVER FIGHTS MONSTERS, written with Robert K. Ressler, an international bestseller, is now a must-have audio book for those interested in serial killers.
 AMERICAN ICONOCLAST, my biography of Eric Hoffer, the “longshoreman philosopher,” was occasion for a recent interview with Canadian Broadcasting.
 In December 2019, SKYSCRAPER DREAMS, my history of the builders of New York City, was the top recommendation for holiday reading of the real-estate industry magazine The Real Deal.
 ABSOLUTE ZERO AND THE CONQUEST OF COLD was featured on several recent must-read lists of popular science.